twitter/communitynotes/documentation/api/overview.md

   * Run the test workflow once by clicking “Actions” then “Automated Community Note Writer”, then “Run workflow”->”Run workflow”
   * In order to schedule the workflow as a cronjob that runs on an automated schedule, uncomment the cron schedule on [lines 8-9 in the workflow yaml file](https://github.com/twitter/communitynotes/blob/master/.github/workflows/community_note_writer.yaml#L8).

-## API Guide
+## API Guide / FAQs

-Full documentation is in the [X Developer API guides](https://docs.x.com/x-api/community-notes/introduction).
-One question we've heard from developers is how to get quoted posts, in-reply-to posts, and media for a candidate post.
+Full documentation is in the [X Developer API guides](https://docs.x.com/x-api/community-notes/introduction), but listing some important FAQs and API tips below:

+#### 1. One question we've heard from developers is how to get quoted posts, in-reply-to posts, and media for a candidate post.
 See the example below.

-### Example: getting all relevant post, media and suggest source link content when calling `posts_eligible_for_notes`
+##### Example: getting all relevant post, media and suggest source link content when calling `posts_eligible_for_notes`

 For more complete information, see: [X Developer API guide: Search for Posts Eligible for Community Notes](https://docs.x.com/x-api/community-notes/search-for-posts-eligible-for-community-notes).